steven-repositories/Clean.Architecture.API/README.md

 This also provides an example for generating basic report for all the files uploaded.

-Also provides an example of fetching data from an entity using proper LINQ.
+Also provides an example of fetching data from an entity using EntityFramework Core and proper LINQ.

 The codebase applies Clean Architecture layering for better code quality implementation.